Stormbringer (role-playing game): Publication history

+Chaosium planned to produce role-playing games about all of Moorcock's other "champions", but the only game to be published was Hawkmoon in 1986.

 In 2007 Chaosium dropped their Eternal Champion license, and it was picked up by Mongoose Publishing.
-In August 2007, they published Elric of Melniboné by Lawrence Whittaker, which is based on Moongoose's first edition of RuneQuest.
+In August 2007, Mongoose published Elric of Melniboné by Lawrence Whittaker, which is based on Moongoose's first edition of RuneQuest.
 A second edition by Lawrence Whittaker and Pete Nash was published in 2010, based on Mongoose's second edition of Runequest.
 This was discontinued when Mongoose lost the RuneQuest license in 2011.

+In 2012, Le Département des Sombres Projets published Mournblade, a game set in the Young Kingdoms.
+It uses the choose your dice system, and has no connexion to BRP.